garunski/toolshare/docs/phases/phase-2-destroy-common.md

 - ✅ Target directories prepared for other phases
 - ✅ No files moved to wrong locations
 - ✅ Clear separation of concerns established
+- ✅ Run `task validate` to ensure no breaking changes

 ---